-IQS moved for summary judgment in the malpractice case, and although the court withheld judgment on the attorneys’ negligence, it did note that the obligation to preserve evidence “runs first to counsel” and as a result attorneys must explain to clients the need to preserve documents relevant to the legal matter.
+IQS moved for summary judgment in the malpractice case, and although the court withheld judgment on the attorneys’ negligence, it did note that the obligation to preserve evidence “runs first to counsel”.
+As a result attorneys must explain to clients the need to preserve documents relevant to the legal matter.

 The court also noted that an attorney’s obligation regarding preservation of evidence includes both the implementation of a litigation hold as well as monitoring the client’s compliance with the legal hold and efforts to collect and produce relevant documents.
 (Following the seminal case, Zubulake v.
 UBS Warburg LLC, 229 F.R.D.
 422, 432 (S.D.N.Y.
 2004)).

-However, the court also acknowledged that lawyers are not always responsible for their client’s destruction of documents, but they do have an obligation to take reasonable steps to ensure the preservation of relevant information.
+However, the court acknowledged that lawyers are not always responsible for their client’s destruction of documents, but they do have an obligation to take reasonable steps to ensure the preservation of relevant information.

 Although the attorneys in the cases discussed above practiced with law firms, it is often in-house counsel that is at ground zero for a legal dispute and responsible for putting the legal hold wheels in motion.
 In fact, the duty to preserve evidence may extend beyond the walls of the company legal department.
 As one court noted, “corporate managers are responsible for conveying [legal hold] information to the relevant employees.”
 Cruz v.
 G Star, Inc., No. 17-CV-7685 (PGG) (OTW) (June 19, 2019).

 A good example of in-house counsel dispatching their obligation to institute a legal hold is found in Mirmina v.
 Genpact, LLC, Civil No. 3:16CV00614 (D. Conn.
 July 27, 2017).
 In that case, an employee sued his former employer and raised concerns that the employer withheld documents during discovery because the employee believed the company relied on a single employee involved in the dispute to collect relevant documents (admittedly not a good idea).